vedyweb/wpmvc/readme.txt

 == Video Tutorial ==

-Check out our video tutorial on how to use WP MVC Plugin:
+Check out our video tutorial on how to use WPMVC Plugin:
 [Link to Video Tutorial]

 == Support ==

-For plugin support, please visit the [WP MVC support forum](https://vedyweb.wordpress.org/support/plugin/wpmvc).
+For plugin support, please visit the [WPMVC support forum](https://vedyweb.wordpress.org/support/plugin/wpmvc).

 == Contact Us ==